refinedev/refine/documentation/docs/tutorial.md

 We set a condition to start fetching only when data is available.
 :::

-To show category title field, find the title corresponding to the catogory id of the current record in data returned by `useMany`,
+To show category title field, find the title corresponding to the category id of the current record in data returned by `useMany`,

 [Refer to `useMany` documentation for detailed usage. &#8594](#)